Nino-cunei/uruk/docs/utils.md

 **Takes**

 *   `headers` a list of names for the custom columns of data;
-*   `grepFunc` a function that *greps* the lines of the corpus and delivers the matched lines as a tuple of fields;
+*   `grepFunc` a function that `greps` the lines of the corpus and delivers the matched lines as a tuple of fields;
 *   `tfFunc` a function that walks the nodes of the TF dataset and delivers information found at selected nodes as a tuple of fields;
 *   `leeway=0` sometimes the exact line number for things is lost in TF. `tfFunc` may guess the line number, but it might be a bit off.
-By setting `leeway` to a positive value, differences in line numbers smaller than that value will not lead to a nagative comparison result;
+By setting `leeway` to a positive value, differences in line numbers smaller than that value will not lead to a negative comparison result;

 **Returns**